-Item Column 1 Column 2 Flight information Requirements 5 Turn and slip 1.
-The equipment must display turn and slip information, except where a second independent source of attitude information is available in which case only the display of slip information is required.
+Table 1 Table 11.06(3)-Requirements for flight instruments - VFR flight at night Item Column 1 Flight information Column 2 Requirements 5 Turn and slip 1.
+The equipment must display turn and slip information, except where a second independent source of attitude information is available, in which case only the display of slip information is required.
 2. The equipment must have an alternate power supply in addition to its primary power supply unless: (a) the equipment has a source of power independent of the power operating other gyroscopic instruments; or (b) a second independent source of attitude information is available that has a source of power independent of the power operating other gyroscopic instruments.
 6 Attitude The equipment must have an alternate power supply in addition to its primary power supply: (a) unless the turn and slip equipment has a source of power independent of the power operating other gyroscopic instruments; or (b) a second independent source of attitude information is available that has a source of power independent of the power operating other gyroscopic instruments.
 7 Vertical speed 1.
 For an aeroplane that has an MTOW of not more than 5 700 kg, the equipment must be capable of being connected to: (a) an alternate static system that: (i) is selectable by a pilot; and (ii) includes a selector that can open, or block, the aeroplane's static source and alternative static source at the same time; or (b) a balanced pair of flush static ports.
 2. For an aeroplane that has an MTOW of more than 5 700 kg, the equipment must be capable of being connected to: (a) an alternate static system that: (i) is selectable by a pilot; and (ii) includes a selector that can open, or block, the aeroplane's static source and alternative static source at the same time; or (b) 2 independent static sources, each consisting of a balanced pair of flush static ports.

-Table 1 Table 11.06(3)-Requirements for flight instruments - VFR flight at night Item Column 1 Colum n 2 Flight information Requir ements 8 Stabilised heading pment must have an alternate power supply in addition to its power supply: s the turn and slip equipment has a source of power endent of the power operating other gyroscopic instruments; that h and independent source of attitude information is available as a source of power independent of the power operating gyroscopic instruments.
+Table 1 Table 11.06(3)-Requirements for flight instruments - VFR flight at night Item Column 1 Column 2 Flight information Requirements 8 Stabilised heading The equipment must have an alternate power supply in addition to its primary power supply: (a) unless the turn and slip equipment has a source of power independent of the power operating other gyroscopic instruments; or (b) a second independent source of attitude information is available that has a source of power independent of the power operating other gyroscopic instruments.
 Note: A gyro-magnetic type of remote indicating compass meets this requirement if it has a primary power supply and alternate power supply.